MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinesrc-setmedialength2.md

-﻿---
+---
-Description: 'The SetMediaLength2 method specifies the duration of the source file.
-This method is equivalent to IAMTimelineSrc::SetMediaLength, but takes a REFTIME value.' ms.assetid: '1a1dcf23-2041-4791-bce7-0ecbe33df592'
+Description: The SetMediaLength2 method specifies the duration of the source file.
+This method is equivalent to IAMTimelineSrcSetMediaLength, but takes a REFTIME value. ms.assetid: 1a1dcf23-2041-4791-bce7-0ecbe33df592
-title: 'IAMTimelineSrc::SetMediaLength2 method'
+title: IAMTimelineSrcSetMediaLength2 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineSrc::SetMediaLength2 method